slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Listen to predict a collapse.

 > *"When things break, it’s not the actual breaking that prevents them from getting back together again.
-It’s because a little piece gets lost - the two remaining ends couldn't fit together even if they wanted to.
+It’s because a little piece gets lost - the two remaining ends couldn’t fit together even if they wanted to.
 The whole shape has changed."
 -- John Green*

 Adapt instead of reacting.
 An opportunity is taking an unwanted job.